pubvis-GOSH/project_management/meeting_notes/meetings.md

 # Meeting schedule
 - Dave said he probably will only be able to make every-other weekly meeting,
-- Everyone else is with weekly meetings,
+- Everyone else is ok with weekly meetings,
 - Fine to have smaller meetings in the week if needed too,

 # Authentication and authorisation flow